Orin-beep/PlasRAG/README.md

 python retrieve.py --query "<Boolean_expression>" --database <database_directory>
 ```
 #### Example 1 — Retrieve from Your Own Plasmid Database
 Suppose you want to find complete plasmids whose host range is within the Enterobacteriaceae family but that do not encode any adherence‑related virulence factors, from your own custom database.
+The default my_dir is the temp directory.
 Use the following command:
 ```
+python retrieve.py --query "(not VF1000) and CH2000 and HO4013"
+or
 python retrieve.py --query "(not VF1000) and CH2000 and HO4013" --retrieve_db my_dir
 ```
 #### Example 2 — Retrieve from the Built‑in PlasRAG Database